 St Benedicts Abbey

-The two main bastions and other parts of the fortress were entirely demolished to make way for the ambitious new abbey.
-Major parts of the monastery were designed by Peter Paul Pugin, the son of Augustus Welby Pugin, architect of the Palace of Westminster.
+The old fortress was demolished to make space for the new abbey, which was designed by Peter Paul Pugin, son of Augustus Welby Pugin, architect of the Palace of Westminster.

 The Abbey School

-Loch Ness is one of the largest lakes in the British Isles: it is about 24 miles long, up to half a mile wide and 980 feet deep containing roughly 265,000 million cubic feet of water.
+Loch Ness is Scotland’s most famous lake, and one of the biggest in the British Isles.
+It’s 24 miles long, up to half a mile wide and 980 feet deep, and contains lots of water – more than all the lakes in England and Wales combined.

 Loch Ness Monster

-Nessie is now considered by many to be the world’s most famous monster!
+Nessie is now considered the world’s most famous monster!

 The Caledonian Canal

-Queen Victoria took a trip along the canal in 1873.
-She commented on the “very rude” people peering in whilst she dined on board as her boat navigated the locks through the centre of the village.
+Queen Victoria rode along the canal in 1873 and commented on the “very rude” people peering in whilst she dined on board as her boat navigated the locks through the centre of Fort Augustus!

 The Hanoverian government in London wanted to ensure that the unruly Highlands were kept firmly under control, and Fort Augustus was key to their authoritarian rule.
 The fort, restored to more than its original strength after Culloden, continued to be occupied by a garrison for more than a century.